 For fully benefit-responsive contracts held by a defined contribution plan, contract value is the relevant measurement attribute for that portion of the net assets available for benefits attributable to the contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
-The statements of net assets available for benefits present the fully benefit-responsive investment contracts at contract value.
-The statements of changes in net assets available for benefits are also prepared on a contract value basis.
+The statements of net assets available for benefits present the fully benefitresponsive investment contracts at contract value.
+The statements of changes in net assets available for benefits present the fully benefitresponsive investment contracts on a contract value basis.

 Administrative Expenses - Administrative expenses of the Plan are paid as described in the section "Plan Administration" in Note 1.
 All investment management and transaction fees directly related to the Plan investments are paid by the Plan.
 Management fees and operating expenses charged to the Plan for investments are deducted from income earned on a daily basis and are not separately reflected.
-Consequently, management fees and operating expenses are reflected as a reduction of investment return for such investments.
+Consequently, management fees and operating expenses for investments are reflected as a reduction of investment return for such investments.
 To the extent paid by the Plan, recordkeeping expenses are deducted from participants' accounts on a quarterly basis.
-Plan administrative expenses of \$2,182 and \$2,188 were paid in 2021 and 2020, respectively.
+Plan administrative expenses of \$1,933 and \$2,182 were paid in 2022 and 2021, respectively.

 Distributions to Participants - Distributions are recorded when paid.
-There were no amounts allocated to accounts of persons who have elected to withdraw from the Plan but have not yet been paid at December 31, 2021 or 2020.
+There were no amounts allocated to accounts of persons who have elected to withdraw from the Plan but have not yet been paid at December 31, 2022 and 2021.